thinkredactblue/threatmodeling/labs.md

 - Samples where wscript is observed executing .vbs files, through behavioral analysis (sandboxes)

-- Any Microsoft Word (docx) file with the following e-mail address: box-bmv@yandex.ru.

 - Google drive URLs with more than 20 detections.

 - PCAPs tagged with exploit-kit.